 When it’s finished, transfer the loaf to a wire cooling rack and allow it to cool completely before cutting into it.
 As delicious as your bread looks right now, keep in mind that it continues to bake with its own residual heat.
 If you cut into your loaf prematurely, the crumb may become gummy and sticky rather than soft and chewy.

 And you’re done!
-Feel free to slice, serve, and enjoy your bread.
+Feel free to slice, serve, and enjoy your Cold-Proof Artisan White Sourdough Bread.
 When properly stored at room temperature, your loaf should stay fresh for 5 days (assuming you don’t eat it faster than that!).
 Avoid storing your bread in the fridge, as it will go stale faster and will only last about 2 to 3 days at most.

 Just the Basics